ging/fiware-idm/roadmap.md

 -   Extend Unit tests: to be run in CI

--   OpenID Connect: support to this standard as an extension of the current OAuth 2.0 implementation.

--   2 factor authentication: support two levels of authentication based on email/password + QR

 -   Enable users to manage access to their data by third party applications

 ## Medium term